 This topic describes how to organize and leverage catalogs to extend functionality for browsing, searching, and displaying items in a product catalog, essential features for e-commerce websites.

-Set up the structure of the catalog with products and variants/SKUs based on how you intend to work with the data.
-You can use a product grouping under the categories, or you can work directly with stock keeping units (SKUs).
+Set up a catalog's structure with products and variants/SKUs based on how you intend to work with the data.
+You can use a product grouping under the categories, or work directly with stock keeping units (SKUs).
 If you will have only one SKU per product, there does not need to be a product.

 Catalog pricing, tiered pricing, and custom sale types offer flexible ways to define multiple prices for products.
 Refer to Pricing for more information.